Table of Contents

 Cattle and Sheep: The Foundation of Pastoral Life

-Cattle were raised for their meat, milk, and hides, and most importantly, for plowing fields.
-They were a sign of prestige and wealth in agricultural communities.
-Sheep were arguably the most important livestock animal in the empire.
-They thrived on the dry grasslands of the Iranian highlands and the rugged terrain of Anatolia.
-Sheep provided wool for textiles (the famous Persian carpets and clothing), meat for food, and milk for cheese and yogurt.
-The Persepolis tablets contain detailed records of sheep herds, showing how the state managed these animals for producing wool and for sacrifice in religious ceremonies.
-Goats were also common, kept for their milk, meat, and the durable hair used for tents and ropes.
+Sheep provided wool for textiles (the famous Persian carpets and clothing), meat for food, and milk for cheese and yogurt, integral to the Persian diet.
+The Persepolis tablets contain detailed records of sheep herds, showing how the state managed these animals for producing wool and for sacrifices in religious ceremonies.
+Goats were also common, kept for their milk, meat, and the durable hair used for tents and ropes, especially among nomadic groups.
 For further information on ancient Persian pastoralism, the Encyclopaedia Iranica offers a wealth of scholarly articles.

 Equids: Horses, Donkeys, and Mules